Ibra-Zeno/Marble-gambling/README.md

 The program, when run, will initially ask the user to place a bet.
 The initial purse is £1000.
 If the purse subceeds £500 or the user inputs a non-integer as their bet, the game will end.

-The program will give feedback after every question, discerning whether the solution was correct or not.
-Once all problems are solved, information about the performance is given i.e. all the questions asked, with their correct solutions, alongside the user answers.
-Information regarding the time taken to answer each question is then returned.
-Below is an example:

->Question 1: 10 * 8 = 80.
-  >You answered: 80.
- >It took you 1.9 seconds to answer this question
+The program will return what marble was extracted from the bag, how much is won/lost and how much money is in the purse.

+> A Green marble was chosen.
+You have won £500.
+You now have £1500.

+If the bet placed is greater than what is in the purse, the program will ask the user to input a different number.

 ## Room for improvement
-- The program fails if a non-integer is input.
-An improvement can be made to accept non-integer answers and return a message asking for integers only.
-- Duplicate questions can be avoided if random.sample() is used.
+- A greater range of marbles with quirky perks can be included.

 ## Sources
 [Python 3.10.7 documentation](https://docs.python.org/3/)